-Definition of certain terms used
+Definition of certain terms used 15J.
+In sections 15H and 15I-

-- 15J.
-In sections 15H and 15I- - "audio recording" means any exclusively aural fixation of sounds, regardless of the method by which the sounds are fixed or the medium in which the sounds are embodied: - "oral evidence" includes evidence which, by reason of any disability, disorder or other impairment, a person called as a witness gives in writing or by signs or by way of any device: - "video recording" means any recording, on any medium, from which a moving image may by any means be produced, and includes the accompanying sound-track.
+"oral evidence" includes evidence which, by reason of any disability, disorder or other impairment, a person called as a witness gives in writing or by signs or by way of any device;

+"video recording" means any recording, on any medium, from which a moving image may by any means be produced, and includes the accompanying sound-track.